 Nothing beats the summer heat better than having a nice chilled beer.
 Now Seoul welcomes a brand new craft beer tap house providing beers that are crafted from the finest grains and quality imported hops.
 Recently I was invited to Neighborhood, a New Zealand owned craft beer tap house located in Sinchon for beer tasting.
 Personally, I find craft beer tap houses are good alternatives to the tasteless Korean Cass.

 Started their business for about a month ago, Neighborhood Sinchon carries a wide selection of unique beers from a Canadian owned brewery in Korea, the Galmegi Brewing Co. which is located in Busan.

-Neighborhood has a rather simple menu with one page consisting all the drinks and the other the food.
-Currently they have 7 different craft beers and more to come in the future.
-Different from some of the craft beer tap house that basically just repackage the exact same beer from the same brewery, most of the Neighborhood’s beers are exclusively available only in Seoul.
+Neighborhood has a rather simple menu with one page consisting of all the drinks and the other the food.
+Currently, they have 7 different craft beers and more to come in the future.
+Different from some of the craft beer tap houses that basically just repackage the exact same beer from the same brewery, most of the Neighborhood’s beers are exclusively available only in Seoul.